incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

 No more presence checks, just a clean way to handle both cases elegantly.
 Simple, right?

-Still not convinced about Option’s power?
-Let me show you another real-world scenario.
+Let's take another real-world scenario.
 Imagine you have a service that processes some data - maybe it’s parsing a file, or calling an external API.
 Sometimes it gives you a result, sometimes it doesn’t.

 Here’s how we’d typically handle this:

 The Ruby way - clean and straightforward: